NCIP/cagrid-portal/cagrid-1-0/Applications/cagrid-portal/README.txt

 #####################

 The portal must use HTTPS.
 The installation script will take care of configuring Tomcat (in JBoss) appropriately.
-But, you must still provide/create the certificate and keystore, and then update the deploy.properties before running the installation script.
+But, you must still provide/create the certificate and keystore.
+By default, the installation script will configure Tomcat to look for the keystore at HOME/portal-liferay/portal-keystore And it will expect the password to be 'portal'.

 For further information, look here:
  - http://tomcat.apache.org/tomcat-5.5-doc/ssl-howto.html